rheamane/rheamane/README.md

 ## Hey there! 👋 I'm Rhea

-I'm a computer science student at ASU working on my accelerated master's 🎓 (and just finished my bachelor's too — woohoo!).
+I'm a computer science student at ASU working on my accelerated master's 🎓.
 I'm passionate about full-stack development, product design, and building cool things that help people.

 ---